Digital circuits are particularly sensitive to ringing effects. Editorial credit: Dikiiy / Shutterstock.com

 Signal noise caused me a disproportionate amount of angst as an undergraduate, but it can have catastrophic consequences once you’re in industry.

-How does ringing affect my system?
+How does ringing affect my multilayer board?

 If you don’t suffer an existential crisis because of noisy oscilloscope, that’s great.
 You’ll have much lower therapy bills.
 Even so, ringing can have some negative impacts on your life and product design.